nicola144/nicola144.github.io/_posts/2020-03-17-Sequential Monte Carlo and improved auxiliary particle filters.md

 ___

-We will show how the algorithm, under certain approximations, leads to BPF and APF respectively with two different choices of $$\lambda$$'s.
+We will show how the algorithm, under certain approximations, leads to BPF and APF respectively with two different choices of $$\color{#FF8000}{\lambda}_t$$'s.
 We can also show how these choices are somewhat crude approximations: this will lead to the Improved Auxiliary Particle Filter.

 Let's start with the first of the three main stages, namely *proposal adaptation*.
 In this stage, weights akin to the APF "preweights" are computed in order to build the MIS proposal, which is a mixture (in this case of transition densities or *kernels*, but this is a choice really).
 We saw in the Marginal Particle Filter why it makes sense to have a mixture proposal: the numerator of $$p(\mathbf{s}_t \mid \mathbf{v}_{1:t}) $$ is also a mixture, and moreover it makes sense to make it a mixture of the same kernels.
 So, we would like numerator and denominator to be close.
 A crucial fact is that both are a function of the latent state $$\mathbf{s}_t$$ , and we would like these two functions to be close in as wide a range of $$\mathbf{s}_t$$'s as possible.
 Of course, we don't know the value of the true $$\mathbf{s}_t$$.